-In the words of Eloy Salazar, IMC Executive Director, “IMC is committed to creating a course of life where migrant and seasonal farmworkers and other economically disadvantaged families will… live and work in a healthy and safe environment; earn a living wage that results in economic security; be treated equally as other workers under the law; have increased access to educational opportunities; be recognized, valued and respected politically, socially, culturally and economically for their contribution to their local communities, society and nation.”
+In the words of Eloy Salazar, IMC Executive Director until 2017, “IMC is committed to creating a course of life where migrant and seasonal farmworkers and other economically disadvantaged families will… live and work in a healthy and safe environment; earn a living wage that results in economic security; be treated equally as other workers under the law; have increased access to educational opportunities; be recognized, valued and respected politically, socially, culturally and economically for their contribution to their local communities, society and nation.”

 The Council grew into a formal organization as a result of the concerns of Illinois church ministries about the plight of migrant farmworkers in the early 1960's.
 IMC later expanded to serve the broader rural community including other underserved, low income families and individuals.